khanlou/MandrillTransport-CakePHP/README.md

 Usage is based on the `CakeEmail` class and specification.

 	$email = new CakeEmail();
 	$email->config('mandrill');
 	$email->from('noreply@yourapp.com');
 	$email->to('email@domain.com');
 	$email->subject('Subject for Email');
 	$result = $email->send('Here is some test content for the email.');

-The `$result` object will contain information about the message sending.
+The `$result` object will contain information about the success or failure of the message sending.

-It's very simple right now and doesn't support complex things like multiple recipients or attachments.
+It's very simple right now and doesn't support anything more complex, like multiple recipients or attachments.

+© Soroush Khanlou 2013